tnm/tam/README.md

 overview
 ----------

-**tam** is a straight-forward Scala interface to Berkeley Database Java Edition that uses [jerkson](https://github.com/codahale/jerkson) to automatically serialize your Scala objects into JSON before storing them. **tam** exposes `put`, `get`, and `delete` methods to BDB, abstracting the various configuration and environment settings of the Java API.
+**tam** is a straight-forward Scala interface to [Berkeley DB Java Edition](http://www.oracle.com/technetwork/database/berkeleydb/overview/index-093405.html) that uses [jerkson](https://github.com/codahale/jerkson) to automatically serialize your Scala objects into JSON before storing them. **tam** exposes `put`, `get`, and `delete` methods to BDB, abstracting the various configuration and environment settings of the Java API.